We would like to begin these events with land acknowledgement, which we have crafted through the Honor Native Land Guide

 , the first school for African Americans in Gainesville and Alachua County, which provided a free quality education to African Americans when public schools in Alachua County were struggling.
 Established in 1865, the school served the community for almost 60 years.

 The land of Southwest Gainesville was once owned by Dr. Watson Porter, a former Union Army surgeon assigned to the Third U.S. Colored Troops.
-An immeasurably important member of his community, Porter served as the principal of the Union Academy and made a practice of selling his land exclusively to Black families, thus marking the establishment of The Porters community in 1884.
+An immeasurably important member of his community, Porter served as the school principal of the Union Academy and made a practice of selling his land exclusively to Black families, thus marking the establishment of The Porters community in 1884.
 Porters, as it's still known, is the second-oldest historically Black neighborhood in Gainesville.
 Today, it is a site of aggressive gentrification

 Please take a moment to honor these peoples and communities past and present.
 Consider the many legacies of violence, enslavement, displacement, migration, and settlement that bring us together here today.
 Please join us in uncovering such truths, and holding us at Figure On Diversity — as well as the institutions which have provided us with funding and support, including the City of Gainesville and the University of Florida — accountable at any and all public events.
-We at Figure On Diversity understand that accountability is a gift, and is a signifier of our community's trust in our ability to do better.
+We at Figure On Diversity understand that accountability is a gift, and that feedback is a signifier of our community's trust in our ability to do better.
 We will work hard to honor any and all calls for our accountability with utmost gratitude and respect.